Princeton-CDH/htr2hpc/README.md

 This sequence diagram shows the flow of operations between eScriptorium instance, htr2hpc installation on the HPC system, and Slurm.

 The task is triggered via ssh, then training data and optionally a model are retrieved via REST API.
-The htr2hpc training task uses a two-job workflow with a preliminary calibration job before requesting second training job with resources and time requested based on the training job.
+The htr2hpc training task uses a two-job workflow with a preliminary calibration job before requesting second training job with resources and time requested based on the results of the calibration job.

 ```mermaid
 sequenceDiagram